LordOfDragons/dragengine/README.md

 system and fail if not found) or 'no' (to force compile from in-tree version) or 'auto' (use from system if found otherwise fall back to in-tree version).

+The default installation prefix is "/usr".
+To change the installation prefix use "custom.py" or use

+    scons prefix=/usr/local

 To build distribution archives run

     scons archive